leny/pomidor/README.md

 ### Making of pomidor

-Timanti is a [BeCode](https://becode.org) project given to our learners.
+Pomidor is a [BeCode](https://becode.org) project given to our learners.
 This repository is the correction reference, which was also recorded and available in videos hosted on YouTube:

 1. [env & tooling](https://www.youtube.com/watch?v=hWrcHS-NChs)